doylea35/Group1ProjectDesign/README.md

 #### 🏁 Installation Steps (Windows)

 #### 🔹 Step 0: Clone this GitHub repository to your local machine
+If you have been following the guide for the frontend, skip this step since the repo is already cloned.
 Open a terminal (Command Prompt or PowerShell) and run:

 ```sh